Deacon has changed its name to Gallagher – same team, same specialist service. Find out more about Gallagher ajg.com/uk

 Mechanical breakdown is usually defined as:

-- Fracturing of any part of the plant caused by frost and which requires repair or replacement before the plant can resume normal working
+Fracturing of any part of the plant caused by mechanical or electrical defects and which requires repair or replacement before the plant can resume normal working.

 Most policies are worded to cover ‘Sudden and Unforeseen’ damage, which often also includes explosion, collapse and accidental damage.
 ‘Sudden and Unforeseen’ damage would cover immediate repairs or replacement.
 The policy holder merely has to prove the damage was both ‘sudden’ and ‘unforeseen’.
 The onus rests on the insurer to prove that any loss or damage was the result of an ‘excluded’ cause.